ProjectProRepo/How-to-Build-Dashboards-in-Python/README.md

 # How to Build Dashboards in Python

 This repository provides a Python-based solution for building interactive dashboards using Dash and Plotly.
 It demonstrates how to visualize sales data effectively, extract key performance indicators (KPIs), and generate insights through data-driven visualizations.
 The project loads sales and product data from Excel files and processes them using Pandas before creating interactive dashboards.
+For a detailed explanation of the code in this repository, visit the page: [How to Build Python Dashboards by ProjectPro](https://www.projectpro.io/article/build-python-dashboards/1102)

 ## Project Structure